zimeon/iiif-ld-demo/iiif_ld/README.md

 >  * _In JSON-LD lists are part of the data model whereas in RDF they are part of a vocabulary, namely \[[RDF-SCHEMA](https://www.w3.org/TR/rdf-schema/)]._
 >  * _RDF values are either typed literals (typed values) or language-tagged strings whereas JSON-LD also supports JSON's native data types, i.e., number, strings, and the boolean values true and false.
 The JSON-LD Processing Algorithms and API specification \[[JSON-LD-API](http://json-ld.org/spec/latest/json-ld/)] defines the conversion rules between JSON's native data types and RDF's counterparts to allow round-tripping._
 >
-> _Summarized, these differences mean that JSON-LD is capable of serializing any RDF graph or dataset and most, but not all, JSON-LD documents can be directly interpreted as RDF as described in RDF 1.1 Concepts \[[RDF11-CONCEPTS](https://www.w3.org/TR/rdf11-concepts/)\]."_ \[[ - Relationship to RDF](http://json-ld.org/spec/latest/json-ld/#relationship-to-rdf)]
+> _Summarized, these differences mean that JSON-LD is capable of serializing any RDF graph or dataset and most, but not all, JSON-LD documents can be directly interpreted as RDF as described in RDF 1.1 Concepts \[[RDF11-CONCEPTS](https://www.w3.org/TR/rdf11-concepts/)\]."_ \[[JSON-lD - Relationship to RDF](http://json-ld.org/spec/latest/json-ld/#relationship-to-rdf)]

 The use of JSON-LD by all IIIF specifications means that all data exposed through them can trivially be used in RDF systems.
 It also means that RDF systems _should_ readily be able to be used to generate IIIF compatible description documents.
 Use as RDF depends on the JSON-LD `@context`, and generation from RDF systems depends on both the JSON-LD `@context` and _framing_ (discussed [later](jsonld-framing/index.md)).